 A critical thinker, Kara assesses all aspects of a scenario and visualizes possible outcomes before setting an end goal.
-It’s a method that has suited her well both in her role as a consultant at Hedges and previously as the Community Investment and Grants Officer at the Hancock County Community Foundation where she managed the grantmaking and nonprofit capacity building services of the foundation.
+It’s a method that has suited her well both in her role as a consultant at Hedges and previously as a Community Investment and Grants Officer at a Community Foundation and an Executive Director at a mental health-focused nonprofit.
 With nonprofit leadership and funder experience, she comes to Hedges with a broad and balanced outlook.

-Kara remains involved in her community by serving on the Governance Committee for Hear Indiana and is an active member of the Indiana philanthropic sorority, Tri Kappa.
-One of her primary aims is to create connections between nonprofit organizations and funders, particularly on the issue of organizational health.
-Coming from both the direct service and nonprofit leadership world and the funder world, Kara is able to relate to her clients while also considering best practices on how to run efficient and effective organizations.
+Kara holds a BoardSource Certificate of Nonprofit Board Consulting and a Change Management Certificate from Cornell University.
+She aims to create productive relationships between nonprofit staff and board members.
+Coming from direct service, philanthropy, and nonprofit leadership, Kara can relate to clients while also considering best practices for operating efficient and effective organizations.
 “Nonprofits are the avenue for investing in people and our community.
 Who wouldn’t want to be a part of that?”

 In her free time, Kara and her husband make it a priority to introduce their children to new activities, people, and places, with the goal of instilling a sense of understanding and respect for the community.